Essential Plumbing Tools Every Homeowner Should Have

 Is it worth buying cheap plumbing tools, or should I invest in quality?

-For most homeowners, mid-range tools (brands like Husky, Korky, or HORUSDY) offer the best value.
+For most homeowners, mid-range tools (brands like Husky, Korky, Crescent, or HORUSDY) offer the best value.
 They're durable enough for occasional use without the professional-grade price tag.
 However, don't cheap out on plumber's tape or washers, as low-quality sealing materials fail quickly and can cause leaks.
-The key is to invest where it counts (wrenches, augers) and save on consumables by buying multi-packs.
+Invest in a RIDGID pipe wrench if you expect real pipe work, since it will last decades, and save on consumables by buying multi-packs.

 Do I need a permit for basic plumbing repairs I do myself?